neuropoly/intranet.neuro.polymtl.ca/_sources/data/dataset-curation.md

 ## Converting data to BIDS

 All git-annex datasets should be BIDS-compliant.
 For more information about the BIDS standard, please visit [http://bids.neuroimaging.io](http://bids.neuroimaging.io).
 For some examples of BIDS datasets, visit [this page](https://github.com/bids-standard/bids-examples).
+If you have questions, go to the [Neurostars BIDS forum](https://neurostars.org/tag/bids).
 A quick way to verify compliance with the convention is this [online BIDS validator](https://bids-standard.github.io/bids-validator/).

 When you receive raw data from an external collaborator, save them under a temporary location on one of NeuroPoly's server, e.g.: `duke/temp`.